nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_binary.md

 ## Introduction ##

-The headings below list the elements of the `Bundle` profile and describe how to populate and consume them.
+The headings below list the elements of the `Binary` profile and describe how to populate and consume them.

 {% include important.html content="Any element not specifically listed below **SHOULD NOT** be populated or consumed." %}

 {% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [Binary resource definition](https://www.hl7.org/fhir/STU3/binary.html)." %}

-## Bundle elements ##
+## Binary elements ##

 The logical identifier of the `Binary` profile.